 Of course, a communal enclosure needs to be larger so the spiders don’t feel cramped.
 In this case, going for an 18″ x 18″ x 12″ terrarium is recommended.

 The inside of the enclosure also needs a few considerations.
-However, TOT generally needs fewer accessories than most other tarantulas due to their intricate web systems.
+However, the Trinidad Olive Tarantula generally needs fewer accessories than most other tarantulas due to their intricate web systems.

-A cork bark is a great place for the TOT to hide in when they feel stressed/threatened; other than that, you won’t be needing any other accessory though you can choose to place a few natural rocks and artificial plants to spice up their home a bit.
+A piece of cork bark is a great place for the tarantula to hide in when they feel stressed/threatened; other than that, you won’t be needing any other accessory though you can choose to place a few natural rocks and artificial plants to spice up their home a bit.